Park County COVID19 Vaccine Resources

 - Overview of approved vaccines

 Who Shouldn't Get a Vaccine?

-The Moderna vaccine has received an Emergency Use Authorization (EUA) by the FDA and is considered to be highly safe and effective at preventing COVID-19 infections.
-This vaccine requires two doses to complete the series, spaced one month apart.
-Most people 18 years and older are able to safely receive the vaccine, except those who have:
+The vaccines have received Emergency Use Authorization (EUA) by the FDA and are considered highly safe and effective at preventing COVID-19 infections.
+Most people 12 years and older (for Pfizer) and 18 and older (for Moderna and Johnson and Johnson vaccines) are able to safely receive the vaccine, but please contact your doctor if you:

 - Had a severe allergic reaction after a previous dose of this vaccine

-- Had a severe allergic reaction to any ingredient of this vaccine
+- Have had a severe allergic reaction to any ingredient of this vaccine.

 The development and distribution a COVID-19 vaccine will require a large scale effort by state, local, and private sector partners.
 The first phase will focus on frontline health care workers, first responders, and our most vulnerable populations living in long-term care facilities.
 Until the vaccine is widely available to the general public, we all need to continue to follow critical public health protocols.
 Please wear a mask in public, maintain at least 6 feet of distance from others, avoid gatherings, wash your hands often, and stay home when you are sick.